 THE HISTORY OF IMAGE OF MERCIFUL JESUS

-The house where the first image of Merciful Jesus was painted.
+The house where the first image of the Merciful Jesus was painted.
 In the background

-– church converted by Soviet authorities into a prison.
-It remained in operation until 2008.
+– a church converted by the Soviet authorities into a prison (operating until 2008).

 "I am offering people a vessel with which they are to keep coming for graces

 to the fountain of mercy.
 That vessel is this image with the signature:

 Jesus, I trust in You" (Diary, 327).

 The dictated inscription, which is a significant part of the image, was written on a separate board and placed at the frame beneath the image.
 Then, as Lord Jesus explicitly requested through Sister Faustina, Father Sopoćko started making efforts to place the image in St. Michael’s Church in Vilnius, where he held the post of a rector.